lammps/lammps/doc/src/fix_epot_lepton.rst

 :math:`\vec{F} = q \vec{E}` and to dipoles a force :math:`\vec{F} = (\vec{p} \cdot \nabla) \vec{E}`
 and torque :math:`\vec{T} = \vec{p} \times \vec{E}`, where :math:`\vec{E} = - \nabla V`.

+The fix also evaluates the additional electrostatic energy due to this potential when `fix/modify energy yes` is applied.
 The `Lepton library <https://simtk.org/projects/lepton>`_, that the *epot/lepton* fix style interfaces with, evaluates this expression string at run time to compute the energy, forces, and torques.
 It creates an analytical